kimmobrunfeldt/nap/docs/readme.md

     It will automatically update dev version to newer release version, push code and tags

+* Checkout the tag you created and run `make pypi` to release the tag to PyPi

 You can also specify *bump* parameter to `release` task:

   make release bump=major